-The antioxidant effect is probably one of the best benefits of turmeric to your body.
-Oxidative damage is one of the mechanisms responsible for aging and many kinds of diseases.
-The free radicals involved in this mechanism react highly with organic substances in your body, which can cause harm.
-Turmeric contains curcumin, a powerful antioxidant that can protect the body from free radicals by neutralizing them, thanks to its chemical structure.
-Curcumin doesn't only block free radicals; it also stimulates antioxidant mechanisms in your body.
+The antioxidant effect of turmeric is one of its greatest claims to fame.
+Oxidative damage is one of the mechanisms responsible for aging and many diseases.
+Free radicals react with organic substances in the body, which can cause harm.
+Turmeric contains curcumin, a powerful antioxidant that can protect from free radicals by neutralizing them, thanks to its chemical structure.
+Curcumin also stimulates antioxidant mechanisms in the body.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.